-Please refer to HM Revenue and Customs for relevant rates, or if the property is located in Wales, the Welsh Revenue Authority.
-We will also give you a rough idea of the Stamp duty costs when a quote is requested with an accurate figure given when we have been instructed to deal with your purchase and our stamp duty questionnaire has been completed.
+Please refer to HM Revenue and Customs for relevant rates, or if the property is located in Wales the Welsh Revenue Authority.
+We will also give you a rough idea of the Stamp duty costs when a quote is requested with an accurate figure given when we have been instructed and our stamp duty questionnaire has been completed by.